-This topic seems to be coming up a lot lately, maybe because many of you have managed to get your PCOS under control by following my Debunking PCOS ecourse guidelines or maybe because you have greater awareness around what your body and hormones actually need, leaving behind old habits and setting yourself up to thrive.
+This topic of PCO vs PCOS seems to be coming up a lot lately.
+Maybe it’s because many of you have managed to get your PCOS under control by following my Debunking PCOS guidelines, or maybe it’s because you have greater awareness around what your body and hormones actually need, leaving behind old habits and setting yourself up to thrive.

 What is Poly Cystic Ovarian Syndrome (PCOS)?

 PCOS is typically characterised by elevated testosterone (male hormones/androgens) levels (confirmed via a blood test), alongside an internal ultrasound to confirm the presence of multiple follicles on the ovaries and other symptoms.